GUIDANCE FOR GOVERNORS

 Section 48 – Statutory Inspection of Anglican and Methodist Schools (SIAMS)

 In voluntary and foundation schools and academies with a religious designation, the religious education, school character and collective worship are inspected under section 48 of the Education Act 2005.
-The four core questions inspectors are seeking to answer are:
+The overarching question is:

 Further information can be found on the Diocese of Bath & Wells website:

-Although schools without a religious designation are not subject to a Section 48 SIAMS inspection, all governors might find the Collective Worship and RE grade descriptors and the self-evaluation ‘Toolkit’ useful in fulfilling their monitoring role.
+Although schools without a religious designation are not subject to a Section 48 SIAMS inspection, all governors might find the Collective Worship and RE grade descriptors and information on the diocesan webpage useful in fulfilling their monitoring role.

 Religious Education checklist for governors and headteachers